 - ACT: at least 16 on the math portion, and 19 on the reading and writing portion, OR

 - SAT: at least 240 on the reading portion and 440, on the math

 - WorkKeys level score of at least 3 on Applied Math, Graphic Literacy, and Workplace Documents tests.
 WorkKeys assessment is required when available.

 - Applicants may be required to submit additional assessment results as part of the application process.
 If additional assessments are required, SFCC will contact applicants with more information.

-You are strongly encouraged to prepare for your placement test.
-Free study guides are available at the Testing Center and the Welcome and Advising Center, or can be downloaded from https://www.sfcc.edu/placement-testing/.
+Students are strongly encouraged to prepare for your placement test.
+Free study guides are available at the Testing Center and the Welcome and Advising Center or can be downloaded from https://www.sfcc.edu/placement-testing/.
 For information on preparing for WorkKeys, visit https://www.act.org/content/act/en/products-and-services/workkeys-for-job-seekers/preparation.html